Calibrating Generative Models to Distributional Constraints: Simulations: Determining when CGM Thrives and Struggles

-\textbf{Simulation setup and evaluation.} We consider fine-tuning a diffusion model targeting a Gaussian mixture model (GMM) to reweight the mixture proportions of each mode.
+\textbf{Simulation setup and evaluation.} We consider fine-tuning a diffusion generative model targeting a Gaussian mixture model (GMM) to reweight the mixture proportions of each mode.
 Here, $p_{\theta}(\mbx)$ is a generative model of continuous paths $\mbx =(\mbx(t))_{t\in[0,1]}$, whose evolution is described by a stochastic differential equation (SDE).
-To sample from $p_{\theta}$, one first draws $\mbx(0)$ from the tractable initial distribution and then simulates the SDE starting from time $t{=}0$ up until time $t{=}1$. \Cref{app:subsec:neural-sde} provides additional background on diffusion models.

 Evaluating CGM on a diffusion model whose terminal distribution is a GMM has several advantages.
 First, we may choose the base diffusion model so that the final marginal $p_\theta(\mbx(1))$ exactly matches the target GMM \citep{anderson1982reverse, song2020score}; this enables us to focus solely on calibration rather than fitting the base model.
 And since the calibration constraint depends on the path only at time $t{=}1$, we can compute the KL divergence of the maximum entropy solution to the base model, and thereby measure the suboptimality of the solutions produced by CGM.